 Unfortunately, a few garden pests appreciate basil as much as you do.
 If you're seeing holes in those basil leaves, you'll need to figure out the culprit, then tailor a response.
 This isn't as hard as it seems, since the short-list of critters only contains three names: Japanese beetles, slugs, or aphids.

 Growing Healthy Basil

-Slugs, too, can be picked off by hand if you are willing to track them down after dark with a flashlight.
+Slugs can also be picked off by hand if you are willing to track them down after dark with a flashlight.
 If you are a bit too squeamish for hand-collecting slugs, set beer traps for them.
 Put out low bowls of beer under the plant, and check them first thing in the morning.
-Another option is to make a circle of diatomaceous earth around the basil plants.
+You can also make a circle of diatomaceous earth around the basil plants.
 This product contains sharp grains that scratch slugs that cross it, leading to dehydration and death.

 Not all bugs eating basil are large enough to spot and grab easily.
 For example, if your plant has aphids, you'll have to look hard to spot them.
 Search for these soft-bodied insects if your basil plant's leaves look deformed or are turning yellow.
 Aphids are very common garden pests that look like moving dots on the leaves.
 They only become worrisome when their populations soar.
 That's when you'll notice plant damage.
 This usually happens when ants get involved by "managing" the aphids to eat the sweet substance they excrete, called honeydew.